sage-code/maj/basic.md

 ## Input form

-To create an input form you can use a input:
+To create an input form you can use keyword obio: = to get

-input:
+obio: $var1

  Label        | Values
 --------------|--------------------------------